With Mystics and Magicians in Tibet: Publication history

 Mystiques et Magiciens du Tibet was originally published on January 1, 1929, by Édition Plon in France, written in French.
-The first English translation by John Lane the Bodley Head was published in 1931 and later published by the Pinguin Books in 1936.
+The first English translation by John Lane the Bodley Head was published in 1931 and later published by the Penguin Books in 1936.
 Shortly after the original publication, the book was translated into multiple European languages, such as German, Spanish, Czech, and Swedish.
 However, the English translation was the most successful, second only to My Journey to Lhasa (1929).
 The book was translated into Asian languages too, including Chinese and Annamite.